 A fully online asynchronous course allows students to express their thoughts on the related topics via discussions, which will be read, shared, and commented on by all students.
 All students are to become familiar with Netiquette, which provides detailed information on how to communicate effectively and respectfully online.
-More information can be found on the internet under "10 Netiquette Guidelines Online Students Need to Know."
+More information can be found in your class Canvas as well as on the internet under "10 Netiquette Guidelines Online Students Need to Know."